Short History of FUT Trading

 Here are the investing and trading strategies from FIFA 09-16, FIFA 17, FIFA 18, and predictions for what FIFA 19 might have to offer.

 Ultimate Team was introduced as a game mode in 2009.
 From that point until FIFA 16, there were relatively few ways to make coins on the transfer market.
 They can be broken down into 5 methods:

 1. TOTW Investing – The idea behind this strategy is based on tenants of supply and demand.
 Every Wednesday, a new Team of the Week (TOTW) is released based on player performances from the previous week.
 These upgraded cards remain in packs from Wednesday at 6PM until the following Wednesday at the same time.

 Initially, player prices for these upgrades are expensive due to the lack of supply.
 However, as more packs are opened throughout the week, prices drop in price, often reaching their lowest levels on sometime between Sunday and Wednesday.

 Then, when these players are removed from packs, they generally rise steadily in price.
-Timo Werner is a great example of this from FIFA 19 – he rose from 61,833 coins to 261,896 coins (PS4) in the 6 weeks following exiting packs after TOTW 1.
+Antonio Valencia is a great example of this from FIFA 18 – he rose from 164,667 coins to 739,760 coins in three months following exiting packs after TOTW 1.